pyronaur/easy-photography-portfolio/readme.txt

 == Changelog ==
 = 1.1.4 =
-* Better default setting managemengt.
+* Better default setting management.
 Defaults are now used by....default.
 Even before the options object is populated.
 Yay.
 * Set image height to auto, because as it turns out some themes don't do that out of the box.
 * Introduce `phort_set_defaults`, deprecate setting defaults with hooks
 * Refactor a lot of code, hopefully making it easier to read